 Exercise with type 1 diabetes

-Find out why exercise is especially important for people with T1D, key signs of high/low blood sugar to look out for and tips for starting out safely.
+To find out why exercise is especially important for people with T1D, key signs of high/low blood sugar to look out for and tips for starting safely, check out our video:

 Sometimes, certain types of exercise are associated with a drop in blood glucose levels.
-Our video explains how insulin and glucagon control the uptake and production of glucose and how they function during exercise.
+Check out our video, which explains how insulin and glucagon control the uptake and production of glucose and how they function during exercise.

-For some individuals with type 1 diabetes, blood glucose level may not go down with exercise – it may actually rise!
-Learn more about why this happens during or after exercise and what people with T1D should be aware of while exercising in this video.
+Keep in mind that your blood glucose levels may actually rise with exercise.
+Learn more about why this happens during or after exercise and what people with T1D should be aware of while exercising in our video.

-Like all children, kids with type 1 diabetes need plenty exercise.
-Watch this video for general information suitable for families, teachers, coaches and anyone around children with T1D which will help them understand the impact of exercise on blood glucose levels and what to look out for.
+Check out our video for general information to guide anyone supporting children with T1D through exercise.
+It will help them understand the impact of exercise on blood glucose levels and any warning signs to look out for.